MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-the--analyze-extension.md

 4. The owner of the frame at fault is displayed in the Followup field.
 If **!analyze -v** is used, the FOLLOWUP\_IP, SYMBOL\_NAME, MODULE\_NAME, IMAGE\_NAME, and DBG\_FLR\_IMAGE\_TIMESTAMP fields will refer to this frame.

-For the Followup field to display useful information, you must first create a Triage.ini file containing the names of the module and function owners.
+For the Followup field to display useful information, you must first create a triage.ini file containing the names of the module and function owners.

-The Triage.ini file should identify the owners of all modules that could possibly have errors.
+The triage.ini file should identify the owners of all modules that could possibly have errors.
 You can use an informational string instead of an actual owner, but this string cannot contain spaces.
 If you are certain that a module will not fault, you can omit this module or indicate that it should be skipped.
 It is also possible to specify owners of individual functions, giving the triage process an even finer granularity.

-For details on the syntax of the Triage.ini file, see [Specifying Module and Function Owners](specifying-module-and-function-owners.md).
+For details on the syntax of the triage.ini file, see [Specifying Module and Function Owners](specifying-module-and-function-owners.md).

-### <span id="ddk_additional_analyze_techniques_dbg"></span><span id="DDK_ADDITIONAL_ANALYZE_TECHNIQUES_DBG"></span>Additional !analyze Techniques
+## Additional !analyze Techniques

-If you do not believe that the BUCKET\_ID is correct, you can override the bucket choice by using [**!analyze**](-analyze.md) with the **-D** parameter.

 If no crash or exception has occurred, [**!analyze**](-analyze.md) will display a very short text giving the current status of the target.
 In certain situations you may want to force the analysis to take place as if a crash had occurred.
 Use **!analyze -f** to accomplish this task.